CHARLTON SOCIETY SAVE OUR VILLAGE ACTION PLAN: SATURDAY 15TH FEBRUARY 2020

 - Street furniture and landscaping

-Please click here to access the full VAP document discussed at the meeting.
+Please click here to access the full SOVAP document discussed at the meeting.

 The Society will be presenting the discussions had to the Royal Borough of Greenwich Council.